 - 1) Economic Development This function involves the development, support and promotion of business-related programmes and activities and new employment initiatives within the District.
-It also involves the maintenance of a high quality environment, input into the urban infrastructure, the need to recognise the importance of international relationships and the tourism industry and utilisation of the landscape and culture of the Waitomo District. - 2) Visitor Information Centres The Information Centre in Te Kuiti acts as a central repository of tourism related information of the District.
+It also involves the maintenance of a high guality environment, input into the urban infrastructure, the need to recognise the importance of international relationships and the tourism industry and utilisation of the landscape and culture of the Waitomo District. - 2) Visitor Information Centres The Information Centre in Te Kuiti acts as a central repository of tourism related information of the District.
 Tourism is facilitated through the provision of this service. - 3) District and Regional Promotion This activity involves regional tourism growth at both domestic and international levels, using Waikato regional branding rather than individual District brands.
-It also involves coordinating local tourism products and experiences using the regional approach in partnership with Tourism NZ and other tourist organisations. - 4) Event Coordination Co-ordination of major events in the District, including the Great NZ Muster and the Christmas Parade.
+It also involves coordinating local tourism products and experiences using the regional approach in partnership with Tourism NZ and other tourist organisations.